 - Whisk together the cornstarch and the remaining 1/4 cup of sugar.
 Add the egg and yolks to the cornstarch and mix into a smooth paste.

 - Slowly, and in small amounts, whisk a little of the hot milk into a the egg mixture.
 This is called tempering the eggs, which you need to do to get them to the same temperature of the hot milk in the pan, so they won’t curdle.

-- Return the custard to the stove and bring to a boil, whisking continuously for 2 to 3 minutes.
+- Once the egg mixture is warm to the touch, pour it back into the milk in the pan.
+Return the custard to the stove and bring to a boil, whisking continuously for 2 to 3 minutes.
 The pastry cream will thicken almost immediately but it is important to cook out the starch so that it isn’t grainy and so your pastry cream won’t separate. (separating pastry cream is when the liquid releases from the cream, easily prevented by cooking for 2-3 minutes!)
 When the pastry cream is done it will be smooth and glossy.

-- Because the pastry cream is so think you will need to press it through the strainer with a rubber spatula.
+- Strain the pastry cream into a shallow container.
+Because the pastry cream is so thick you will need to press it through the strainer with a rubber spatula.